Linda Tropp

 Biography

-Linda R. Tropp, PhD, is Professor of Social Psychology in the Department of Psychological and Brain Sciences at the University of Massachusetts Amherst.
-For more than two decades she has studied how members of different groups experience contact with each other, and how group differences in status affect cross-group relations.
-A Fellow of the American Psychological Association and the Society of Experimental Social Psychology, Tropp has received distinguished research and teaching awards from the Society for the Psychological Study of Social Issues and the International Society of Political Psychology.
-She has worked with national organizations on court cases relevant to racial integration, on national initiatives to improve interracial relations in schools, and with nongovernmental organizations to evaluate applied programs designed to reduce racial conflict.
-Dr. Tropp is coauthor of When Groups Meet: The Dynamics of Intergroup Contact (2011) and editor of several books, including Moving Beyond Prejudice Reduction: Pathways to Positive Intergroup Relations (2011), the Oxford Handbook of Intergroup Conflict (2012), and Making Research Matter: A Psychologist’s Guide to Public Engagement (forthcoming).
+Linda R. Tropp, Ph.D. is Professor of Social Psychology, Endowed University Chair in Peace Psychology, and Faculty Associate in Public Policy at the University of Massachusetts Amherst (USA).
+For nearly three decades she has studied how members of different groups experience contact with each other, and how group differences in status affect cross-group relations.
+Her work seeks to foster the dual goals of promoting positive relations between groups while achieving ever-greater levels of societal equality and justice.
+She has worked with U.S.-based organizations on initiatives to promote racial integration and equity, and with civil society organizations around the globe to bridge group differences and address social division.
+A Fellow of the American Psychological Association, Tropp has received distinguished research and teaching awards from the Society of Experimental Social Psychology, the Society for the Psychological Study of Social Issues and the International Society of Political Psychology.
+Tropp is coauthor of When Groups Meet: The Dynamics of Intergroup Contact (2011) and editor of several books, including Moving Beyond Prejudice Reduction: Pathways to Positive Intergroup Relations (2011), the Oxford Handbook of Intergroup Conflict (2012), and Making Research Matter: A Psychologist’s Guide to Public Engagement (2018).